ArtiPedia/blog-v3/_posts/2017-08-18-jekyll-snippets.md

 sec: tut
 ---

-I will be creating some of the important Jekyll snippets so that they can be directly pasted into a Jekyll website and with no or little editing they work right away.
+I will be creating some of the important Jekyll snippets so that they can be directly inserted into a Jekyll website and with no or little editing they start working.

-Here - along with the html and liquid code - I have inserted style as well.
-This way it would be easier to implement these snippets.
+Here - along with the html and liquid code - I have included style as well.
+Now, it would be easier to implement these snippets.
+You may have to tinker some values like width, color etc., as per your requiremtnt.

 * Do not remove this line (it will not be displayed) {:toc}

 You can always move the style to a different stylesheet or to the head section.
+But inlining style this way will actually speed up the page load time.
+But it may not get cached.

 ## Jekyll Pagination